-In this MD&A, we refer to certain specified financial measures (such as free cash flow, operating netback, total sales, net of blending and other expense, heavy oil sales, net of blending and other expense, and average royalty rate) which do not have any standardized meaning prescribed by IFRS.
+In this MD&A, we refer to certain specified financial measures (such as free cash flow, operating netback, total sales, net of blending and other expense, and average royalty rate) which do not have any standardized meaning prescribed by IFRS.
 While these measures are commonly used in the oil and natural gas industry, our determination of these measures may not be comparable with calculations of similar measures presented by other reporting issuers.
 This MD&A also contains the terms "adjusted funds flow" and "net debt" which are capital management measures.
 We believe that inclusion of these specified financial measures provides useful information to financial statement users when evaluating the financial results of Baytex.